By Amy Grant

 Okay then, you have now ascertained that your berry patch has fully mature berries ripe for the picking.
 When is the best time to pick berries in the garden?
 The best time to pick berries in the garden is in the early morning hours before heat builds up in the fruit.
 They are at the peak of sweetness at this time and it doesn’t hurt that this may be the coolest time of day as well.

 When to harvest berries depends on the berry type too.
-Strawberries are usually ready in June and may be harvested for three to four weeks.
+Strawberries are usually ready to pick in June and may be harvested for three to four weeks.
 They are fully ripe when the entire berry is red.
 Elderberries mature in the mid summer, as do most other types of berries.
 Blackberries, however, are often not ripe until late August and into September.

 How to Harvest Common Types of Berries